idaholab/MontePy/doc/source/developing.rst

        _parser = CellParser()
        # snip

-TODO: do parsers need to be cleared?
-TODO: document parser base class

 If the input was parsed correctly the syntax tree returned will be stored in ``self._tree``.
 If not the errors will be raised automatically.